gooseberrysoft/excel-streaming/README.md

 writer.AddPicture(someStream, PictureFormat.Jpeg, new AnchorCell(3, 1), new Size(100, 130));

 // Adding picture from byte array or ReadOnlyMemory<byte> to "First sheet"
-// with top left corner placed to cell (column 16, row 2, values are zero-based)
+// with top left corner placed in the cell (column 16, row 2, values are zero-based)
-// and right bottom corner placed to another cell (column 16, row 11) writer.AddPicture(someByteArray, PictureFormat.Jpeg, new AnchorCell(10, 1), new AnchorCell(15, 10));
+// and right bottom corner is placed in another cell (column 16, row 11) writer.AddPicture(someByteArray, PictureFormat.Jpeg, new AnchorCell(10, 1), new AnchorCell(15, 10));